nsreddy2457/backendprojectstructure/helloworldservice/README.md

-THE MAIN CODE IS IN "src/main/java/com/sapient/helloworldservice/" - CHANGE THE TEST CODE IS IN "src/test/java/com/sapient/helloworldservice/" - CHANGE "hellowworldservice" IS SAME AS THE SERVICE API PROJECT NAME, IN WHICH IT IS CONTAINED
+THE MAIN CODE IS IN "src/main/java/com/sapient/helloworldservice/" - CHANGE THE TEST CODE IS IN "src/test/java/com/sapient/helloworldservice/" - CHANGE "helloworldservice" IS SAME AS THE SERVICE API PROJECT NAME, IN WHICH IT IS CONTAINED

 PLEASE NOTE:
 CHANGE REQUIRED IN "src/main/resources/application.properties"